 Abstract

-Recent declines in eastern wild turkeys (Meleagris gallopavo silvestris) throughout their distribution has prompted increased interest in management and research of this important game species.
+Recent declines in eastern wild turkeys (Meleagris gallopavo silvestris) has prompted increased interest in management and research of this important game species.
 However, the causes of these declines are unclear, leaving uncertainty in how to manage eastern wild turkey.
 Foundational to effective management of any game species, including wild turkey, is understanding the biotic and abiotic factors that influence demographic parameters and the contribution of vital rates to population growth.
 Our objectives for this study were to: 1) conduct a literature review to collect all published vital rates for eastern wild turkey over the last 50 years, 2) perform a scoping review of the biotic and abiotic factors that have been found to influence vital rates and highlight areas that require additional research, and 3) use the published vital rates to populate a life-stage simulation analysis (LSA) and identify the vital rates that make the greatest contribution to population growth.
 Based on vital rates from the eastern wild turkey’s entire distribution, our LSA estimated a mean asymptotic population growth rate (λ) of 0.91 (95% CI = 0.71, 1.12).
 Vital rates associated with after second year (ASY) females were most influential in determining population growth.
 Survival of ASY hens had the greatest elasticity (0.53), while reproduction of ASY females had comparatively lower elasticity (0.21) but high process variance, causing it to explain a greater proportion of variance in λ.
 Our scoping review found that most research has focused on the effects of habitat characteristics at nest sites and the direct effects of harvest on adult survival, while topics such as disease, weather, predator-prey dynamics, social structure, and indirect effects of harvest on wild turkey vital rates generally have been understudied.
 We recommend that future research take a more mechanistic and experimental approach to understanding variation in wild turkey population vital rates and consider multiple competing mechanisms.

 Key Words: eastern wild turkey, elasticity, Meleagris gallopavo silvestris, life-stage simulation analysis, survival, population growth